arun-kr-reddy/notes/notes/operating_system.md

 - **page fault handling:** moves CPU to kernel mode, OS fetches disk address of page and issues read to disk, disk fetch is slow so OS context switches to another process, once disk read completes OS updates page table of process and marks process as ready, when process scheduled again OS restarts the instruction that caused page fault
 - **memory access process:**
   - CPU issues load to a VA, checks CPU cache first, goes to main memory in case of cache miss
-  - MMU looks up TLB for VA, if TLB hit obtains PA, fetches memory location & returns to CPU (via CPU caches)
+  - MMU looks up TLB for VA, if TLB hit obtains PA, fetches memory location and returns to CPU (via CPU caches)
-  - if TLB miss MMU accesses memory, walks page table & obtains PTE
+  - if TLB miss MMU accesses memory, walks page table and obtains PTE
     - if present bit set in PTE, accesses memory
-    - if not present but valid, raises page fault, OS handles page fault & restarts the CPU load instruction
+    - if not present but valid, raises page fault, OS handles page fault and restarts the CPU load instruction
     - if invalid page access, trap to OS for illegal access
 - **page replacement policies:** when servicing page fault if OS finds no free page then OS must swap out an existing page and then swap in faulting page, to prevent this much work OS proactively swap out pages to keep list of free pages handy
   - **optimal:** replace page not needed for longest time in future, just theoretical, cannot calculate when page is needed (look into future)
   - **first in first out (FIFO):** replace page that was brought into memory earliest, but that may be a popular page
     - **belady's anomaly:** increasing number of page frames results in increase in number of page faults
-  - **least recently/frequently used (LRU/LFU):** replace the page that was least recently (or frequently) used in the past, works well due to locality of references, OS periodically looks at accessed bit in PTE (set by MMU) to estimate pages that are active and inactive
+  - **least recently/frequently used (LRU/LFU):** replace the page that was least recently (or frequently) used in the past, works well due to locality of references, OS periodically looks at accessed bit in PTE (set by MMU) to estimate pages that are active/inactive
 - **cold (compulsory) miss:** miss when the first access to a page happens
 - **locality of references:** tendency of computer progam to access instructions whose address are near one another
   - **temporal locality:** same location will be referenced again in the near future
   - **spatial locality:** nearby memory locations will be referenced in the near future

 ### memory allocation algorithms
-- **variable sized allocation**: given a memory block how to allocate it to satisfy various memory allocation requests, must be solved by C library for user `malloc`s & kernel for its internal data structures
+- **variable sized allocation**: given a memory block how to allocate it to satisfy various memory allocation requests, must be solved by C library for user `malloc`s and kernel for its internal data structures
   - **headers:** every allocated chunk has a header containing size of allocated region (size is later used by `free`), may contain magic number for additional integrity checking
     ![](./media/operating_systems/headers.png)
   - **free list:** free space managed as a linked list, pointer to the next free chunk is embedded within current free chunk, library/kernel tracks the head of the list (next NULL at tail), allocation happens from the head, must split & coalesce free chunks to satisfy variable sized requests (external fragmentation)
     ![](./media/operating_systems/free_list.png)
 - **free list external fragmentation:**
-  - **splitting:** on an allocation request allocator will find a free chunk of memory that can satisfy the request and split it into two, first chunk returned to called & second chunk will remain on the free list
+  - **splitting:** on an allocation request allocator will find a free chunk of memory that can satisfy the request and split it into two, first chunk returned to caller and second chunk will remain on the free list
   - **coalescing:** on a free request allocator will check if free chunk of memory being returned sits next to another free chunk, if yes then merge them into a single larger free chunk
   - **example: non-coalesced free list:** suppose three allocations of 100 bytes are deallocated in the order: last, first, middle
     ![](./media/operating_systems/non_coalesced_free_list.png)